Chapter 14.

 Scientific Materialism

 Prior to the 17thcentury, Christian theologians and university scholars taught that the universe was alive, imbued by the Spirit of God, the divine breath of life.
 All people, animals and plants had souls.
-Although the key figures in the Scientific Revolution, including the scientists I have mentioned, were all practicing Christians, their scientific view created a vision of the universe as a machine intelligently designed and created by God.
+Although the key figures in the Scientific Revolution, including the scientists I have mentioned, were all practicing Christians, their scientific view created a vision of the universe as a machine intelligently designed and created by God [italics added for emphasis].
 Everything was governed by eternal mathematical laws.
 This mechanistic theology was revolutionary because it rejected the animistic view of nature (that everything has a spiritual essence), which was taken for granted in Medieval Europe.

 According to Rupert Sheldrake, biologist and author, from the perspective of science, the material world became a lifeless, soulless machine.
 In Science Set Free, Sheldrake states: